markhogue/AeroSampleR/cran-comments.md

 ) and devtools::check_win_devel()

 ## R CMD check results
 There were no ERRORs, WARNINGS when running devtools::check() with default parameters.
-There was one NOTE regarding the placement of News.md, but I believe it is actually in a correct location.
+There was one NOTE regarding the use of the flextable package.
+This package is used only in the vignette and the check notes that it is not used in any functions.